-When using Replication Server version 12.0 or later, the replicate database sort order and character set must be recorded in the rs info table.
+When using Replication Server version 12.0 or later, the replicate database sort order and character set must be recorded in the rs\info table.

-The Replication Server rs\get\charset and rs\get\sortorder functions retrieve the character set and sort order from the rs info table in the replicate database.
+The Replication Server rs\get\charset and rs\get\sortorder functions retrieve the character set and sort order from the rs\info table in the replicate database.

-rs\lastcommit, which contains information about replicated transactions applied to the replicate database.
+• rs\lastcommit, which contains information about replicated transactions applied to the replicate database.

-and impacts in

-Informix

-Each row in the rs_lastcommit table identifies the most recent committed transaction that was distributed to the replicate database from a primary database.
+Each row in the rs\lastcommit table identifies the most recent committed transaction that was distributed to the replicate database from a primary database.
 Replication Server uses this information to ensure that all transactions are distributed.

-The Replication Server rs_get_lastcommit function retrieves information about the last transaction committed in the replicate database.
-For non- Sybase replicate databases, the rs_get_lastcommit function is replaced in the database-specific function-string class by the query required to access the rs_lastcommit table in the replicate database.
-Replicate database connectivity for Informix A Replication Server database connection name is made up of two parts: a data server name (server_name) and a database name (db_name).
-The server_name is the name of the DirectConnect for Informix database gateway server, and the db_name is the name of the Informix replicate database.
-The replicate Replication Server looks for an interfaces file entry for the database gateway server_name specified in the Replication Server database connection.
-The replicate Replication Server logs in to the replicate data server using the user_name and password specified in the database connection.
+The Replication Server rs\get\lastcommit function retrieves information about the last transaction committed in the replicate database.
+For non-Sybase replicate databases, the rs\get\lastcommit function is replaced in the database-specific function-string class by the query required to access the rs\lastcommit table in the replicate database.

+A Replication Server database connection name is made up of two parts: a data server name (server\name) and a database name (db\name).
+The server\name is the name of the DirectConnect for Informix database gateway server, and the db\name is the name of the Informix replicate database.

+The replicate Replication Server looks for an interfaces file entry for the database gateway server\name specified in the Replication Server database connection.
+The replicate Replication Server logs in to the replicate data server using the user\name and password specified in the database connection.

 You must make an entry in the Replication Server interfaces file to identify the host and port where the DirectConnect for Informix database gateway server is listening.
+The interfaces file entry name must match the server\name portion of the Replication Server database connection.

+Replicate database connectivity for Informix

-The interfaces file entry name must match the server_name portion of the Replication Server database connection.
-Replicate database limitations in Informix The following replication limitations exist with an Informix replicate data server: • Replication of large object (LOB) datatypes (BLOB, CLOB, and LVARCHAR) is not supported directly from Replication Server to DirectConnect for Informix.
-Note For information about a possible work-around for this LOB data replication limitation, see "Large object replication" on page 25. • The Informix INT datatype allows values ranging from -2147483647 to 2147483647 and the Informix SMALLINT datatype allows values ranging from -32767 to 32767.
+Replicate database limitations in Informix

+The following replication limitations exist with an Informix replicate data server:

+Replication of large object (LOB) datatypes (BLOB, CLOB, and LVARCHAR) is not supported directly from Replication Server to DirectConnect for Informix.

+Note For information about a possible work-around for this LOB data replication limitation, see "Large object replication" on page 26.

+- The Informix INT datatype allows values ranging from -2147483647 to 2147483647, and the Informix SMALLINT datatype allows values ranging from -32767 to 32767.
 Most data servers support integer datatypes with values ranging from -2147483648 to 2147483647 and small integer datatypes with values ranging from -32768 to 32767.
-Replication Server does not provide user-defined datatypes for Informix INT and SMALLINT datatypes to restrict the lower boundary. • Informix supports up to 32 significant digits of precision/scale in exact numeric datatypes (DECIMAL, and NUMERIC), not 38 significant digits as

-Sybase Adaptive Server Enterprise does.
-Replication Server does not provide user-defined datatypes to support the Informix numeric datatype restriction.

-• Replication Server does not provide a class-level translation for Adaptive Server to Informix to handle the Adaptive Server bit datatype.
+Replication Server does not provide user-defined datatypes for Informix INT and SMALLINT datatypes to restrict the lower boundary. - Informix supports up to 32 significant digits of precision/scale in exact numeric datatypes (DECIMAL, and NUMERIC), not 38 significant digits as does Sybase Adaptive Server Enterprise.
+Replication Server does not provide user-defined datatypes to support the Informix numeric datatype restriction. - Replication Server does not provide a class-level translation for Adaptive Server to Informix to handle the Adaptive Server bit datatype.
 If you use class-level translations to handle bit data replicated to an Informix replicate database, Replication Server returns the following error message:

-The problem is that without a translation, the bit value goes out as 0x00 or 0x01 - syntax that Informix does not understand.
+The problem is that without a translation, the bit value goes out as 0x00 or 0x01-syntax that Informix does not understand.